 A large building project requires hundreds of decisions, big and small.
 Many involve choosing products and materials, especially fixtures and finish materials such as paint, carpeting, tile, bathroom fixtures, cabinets and counters, electrical fixtures, towel racks, toilet paper dispensers, and on and on.
 Some people find this a delightful challenge; for others it’s a nightmare of too many choices and not enough time.

 A well-organized contractor will assign you deadlines for making these decisions, and may provide you with samples and color charts – or at least direct you to retailers with whom they commonly do business.

 Often, the choices are not known at the time a job is bid, so the contractor puts in an estimate of the cost, called an “allowance.”
-For example, the bid might include material allowances of $6,000 for kitchen cabinets and countertops, $15 per sq. yd., for carpeting, and $5 per sq. ft. for ceramic tile.
-Some contractors will also add markup to the allowance, under the notion that they are assuming higher risk and greater difficulty when installing high-end products.
+For example, the fixed-price bid might include material allowances of $6,000 for kitchen cabinets and countertops, $15 per sq. yd., for carpeting, and $5 per sq. ft. for ceramic tile.

 If your contractor priced the job, allowing $5,000 for “builder-grade” cabinets and Formica counters, but you had in mind solid cherry and granite, you will probably not be happy to discover that the real cost of cabinets and counters is $15,000.
 Similarly, carpeting can range from under $10 per yard to over $40.
 Ceramic tile can range from $1 per sq. ft. at a home center to well over $10 per sq. ft. for high-end products.